 All administration users should undertake basic safeguarding training.
-To be arranged via the Prevention Manager.
+To be arranged via the SFRS Safeguarding Manager within the Prevention team.

-4 Photographs and Video from Incidents
+4 Photographs and videos from incidents

 4.2 Photography at incidents

 Photographs and videos from scenes are acceptable but should only be taken after permission is given from the officer in charge.
 Photographs and video should not be uploaded to social media sites whilst still at the incident, unless the footage would benefit the public, for example during a major incident it may be beneficial to give information out to the public sooner rather than later.
 If this is the case then the officer in charge of the incident should post directly to the necessary site, or contact a social media administrator to post on their behalf.